Eleven books set in Iceland and Scandinavia

 Independent People by Halldór Laxness

-I would also recommend the great Halldór Laxness, who won The Nobel Prize in Literature in 1955 'for his vivid epic power which has renewed the great narrative art of Iceland'.
+The great Halldór Laxness, who won The Nobel Prize in Literature in 1955 'for his vivid epic power which has renewed the great narrative art of Iceland'.
 Start with his 1946 novel Independent People, which follows sheep farmer Bjartus who is determined to gain financial independence – but at what price?

 How To Be a Good Wife by Emma Chapman